The Bachelor (American TV series) season 16: Contestants

 Biographical information according to ABC official series site, plus footnoted additions.

 In week 3, season 15 contestant Shawntel Newton asked to join the cast, but was eliminated by Flajnik in that rose ceremony.

 Future appearances

 Bachelor Pad

 Lindzi Cox, Blakeley Jones, Jamie Otis, Jaclyn Swartz, and Rachel Truehart returned for the third season of Bachelor Pad.
-Otis was eliminated week 4.
-Cox was eliminated week 6.
-Jones and Swartz was eliminated week 7.
-Truehart was eliminated week 8.
+Jamie was eliminated in week 4.
+Lindzi and her partner, Kalon McMahon, were eliminated in week 6.
+Blakeley and her partner, Tony Pieper, and Jaclyn and her partner, Ed Swiderski, were eliminated in week 7.
+Rachel was eliminated in week 8.

 Bachelor in Paradise

-Swartz returned for season 2 of Bachelor in Paradise.
-She was eliminated week 5.
+Jaclyn returned for season 2 of Bachelor in Paradise.
+She was eliminated in week 5.

 Other appearances

-Outside of Bachelor Nation, Otis later appeared in the inaugural season of Married at First Sight.
+Outside of Bachelor Nation, Jamie later appeared in the inaugural season of Married at First Sight.